Manohar2710/android-cheat-sheet/Android Libraries/diff_launch_asynch.md

 - Launch :
 	- It will not block the main Thread, but the execution of the other lines of code will not be effected,As launch is not a suspend call.

+	- can be called as fire and forget.

+	- launch can be used inside a normal function.

 	- Example
 	```kotlin
 	fun launchExample(){